Best Jobs for Retirees

 You’ll want to spend a little to get more.
 If you want a sanctioned job at a fitness facility, get your certification.
 That could come from the American Council on Exercise or the American College of Sports Medicine.

 The American Council on Exercise is the larger of the two.
 For your purposes, ACE oversees a self-study program to take the proctored exam with 150 questions done virtually or in person.
-The basic test study program is $587.40.
+As a fitness instructor, you can make between $52,000 and $96,000 per year, according to ACE.
 You must be certified to perform CPR and to use an automated external defibrillator (AED) to sit for the exam.

-You’ll be entering a growing field.
+Besides, you’ll be entering a growing field.
 The American College of Sports Medicine projects a 13% growth in fitness trainer positions through 2028.
-The median salary is about $40,000 a year, according to the ACSM, but as more businesses fire up health fitness programs, fitness instructors could make more.
+According to the ACSM, the median salary is about $40,000 a year, but as more businesses add health fitness programs, fitness instructors could make much more.
+One thing to remember is that this can be a strenuous job, so you must be in the best shape possible to become an instructor.

 More resources for interesting jobs